Struct bitflags::__core::path::PathBuf

 fn new() -> PathBuf

-Allocates an empty PathBuf
+Allocates an empty PathBuf.

 fn as_path(&self) -> &Path

-Coerces to a Path
+Coerces to a Path slice.

 fn push<P>(&mut self, path: P) where P: AsRef<Path>

-Extends self
+Extends self with path.

-is absolute, it replaces the current path.
+If path is absolute, it replaces the current path.

 On Windows: